X9VoiD/gen3_inventory_system/README.md

 6.  **Start the server:**

     ```bash
+    cd backend
-    python backend/server.py
+    python ./main.py
     ```

     The server will be running on `http://0.0.0.0:5000`.

 ## Frontend Setup

-1.  **Navigate to the frontend directory:**
+1.  **Navigate to the frontend directory in a new terminal:**

     ```bash
     cd frontend